-- To show your Board of Trustees (and the school community) how the investment they have made in the library throughout the year has made a difference to student learning
+- To show your BOT (and the school community) how the investment they have made in the library throughout the year has made a difference to student learning

 - To document the impact of any major changes, special programmes and developments in your library, including progress on any development objectives that feature in your school’s Annual or Strategic Plan